“I have discovered that I am fierce.”

 Peer recovery supports are systems of support led by those who are in active, successful recovery.
 This can include anything from 12-step meetings to individual 1:1 support with a Peer Recovery Coach.
 Having been through the treatment process, trained peers work to support others with their shared understanding and mutual respect.
 Peer Support services can be provided within, or outside of a clinical setting and are one more way to reduce the likelihood of relapse.
 For more information on peer recovery supports, click here.

 Clinical treatment comes in many forms- residential or outpatient, low intensity or high intensity.
 “Treatment and Recovery” is a guide that can help you become familiar with the many different options out there.
-When you’re ready, reach out, our Community Health Worker/ Recovery Coaches can walk you through the process for each program and provide access to needed documents.
+When you’re ready, reach out, our Community Health Worker/ Recovery Coaches (CHW/RC) can walk you through the process for each program and provide access to needed documents.
+Medication Assisted Treatment (MAT) is treatment that uses FDA-approved medications in combination with counseling and behavioral therapies to provide a comprehensive approach to the treatment of Substance Use Disorders.

 Family and friends play an important part in the treatment and recovery process.
 Click here to find out how you can support your loved one.